sonia-robin/password-generator/README.md

 * After a password length is entered and validated, the user is presented with prompts to choose character types to be included in their password.

     ![char types prompts](./assets/prompts-char-types.png)
 * The code validates, whether at least one character type has been selected.
-If no chracter type has been selected, the user is presented with an alert.
+If no character type has been selected, the user is presented with an alert.

     ![char types validation](./assets/alert-must-contain-char-type.png)

 Once prompts are answered and validated, the password is generated and written to the page.
+The generated password will contain at least one of the chosen character types.

 ![generated password](./assets/generated-pass-20.png)